Miryam Amaya

 Miryam Amaya Jimenez (born 1959), also known as Miryam Alma, is a Spanish Romani LGBTQ rights activist and performance artist.

 Early life

-Amaya was born in a stable in Logrono because her mother was tending to mares when she went into labor.
+Amaya was born in a stable in Logroño because her mother was tending to mares when she went into labor.
 Her family accepted her gender nonconformity from the beginning, so she felt very supported.

 She grew up in Barcelona, a city where it was easy for her to get hormones without a prescription when she began treatment as a thirteen-year-old student.
 Although she studied Technical Drawing, she never practiced that profession.

 Activism and early career

 From a very young age, she was aware of the need to fight for her rights as a trans woman and Roma, and had to deal with Francoist repression.
 She was detained several times in police stations where she was subjected to abuse and humiliation.
 She helped organize the first gay pride demonstration in Barcelona in 1977, a first for LGBTQ rights in Spain.